mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 faster than naive Grid Search in certain cases.
 All of these methods are suitable substitutes to Grid Search and can be used in the same way.

-Further, we sometimes just say that parameters can only be optimized by brute-force methods, because we are lazy do not want to do the math.
+Further, we sometimes just say that parameters can only be optimized by brute-force methods, because we are lazy and do not want to do the math.
 If you want the best results for one of your parameters (in particular in the Group 1 methods), think about if it is possible to calculate a gradient over your entire algorithm.
-Basically, can you find a mathematically formulation for the question "How does my performance parameter change if I make a small change of my parameter?".
+Basically, can you find a mathematical formulation for the question "How does my performance parameter change if I make a small change of my parameter?".
 If this appears feasible, you can use traditional optimization methods to find the optimal parameter values.
 Tools that can automatically calculate gradients over complicated functions (like